 There’s nothing like a home renovation to increase the stress in your life.
 As home renovations go, I suppose the kitchen remodel we had done a few years ago, wasn’t a bad one.
 I remember it being nearly complete while my wife and I sat patiently, but not really, desperately waiting for the contractors to get our new cabinets in.
 I’m both amazed and a little fearful when big renovations like that start.
 To see an entire 40-plus year old room gutted to the studs is remarkable, but it also makes me wonder what lurks beneath the surface waiting to present itself.
 We’ve had some of those moments these last few weeks.
 A leaky pipe in the ceiling was one of those moments.
 More seriously, we had an issue with the foundation of one wall caused by water damage.
 That one scared my wife because we are on a tight budget and she was sure it was going to cost us big.
-Fortunately, we have a guy that knows how to work well and does so without looking to suck a person’s wallet dry.
+Fortunately, we have a guy that seems to know how to work well and does so without looking to suck a person’s wallet dry.